Meteor-Community-Packages/Meteor-CollectionFS/README.md

 * To determine who can *remove* files, which removes all file data and file metadata, use "remove" allow/deny functions.

+The `download` allow/deny functions can be thought of essentially as allowing or denying "read" access to the file.
+For a normal Meteor collection, "read" access is defined through pub/sub, but we don't want to send large amounts of binary file data to each client just because they subscribe to the file record.
+Thus with CFS, pub/sub will get you the file's metadata on the client whereas an HTTP request to the GET URL is required to view or download the file itself.
+The `download` allow/deny determines whether this HTTP request will respond with "Access Denied" or not.

 ### Securing Based on User Information

 To secure a file based on a user "owner" or "role" or some other piece of custom